 HUGO BOSS provides a wide variety of offers for its employees for balancing work and private life.
 Among other things, the Group promotes flexible working-time models.
 In order to simplify the complexities of family life, the Company is committed to the national network Erfolgsfaktor Familie (success factor family) and offers its workforce comprehensive support for families.
 The company also promotes family friendliness at international locations.
-For more information, see Working at HUGO BOSS.
+For more information, see working at HUGO BOSS.

 HUGO BOSS wants to create a constructive dialog and relies on a corporate culture that promotes the active engagement of its employees.
 Our goal is to inspire employees, give them the best possible support, and empower them to take responsibility.